lino-framework/book/docs/specs/clients.rst

 ======= =================== ========================== ==========================
 <BLANKLINE>

-A *common contact type* is a named pointer to a corresponding *client contact type* object in the database.
+A *known contact type* is a named pointer to a corresponding *client contact type* object in the database.
 The object may exist or not.
 We need this if we want to programmatically work with a given client contact type.
 Since contact types are database objects, it can be anything or nothing for a given site.
-But using our common contact types we can access them.
+By using known contact type we can access them.

 For example here are the client contacts of type "school" in our demo
 database:

->>> obj = clients.CommonContactTypes.school.get_object()
+>>> obj = clients.KnownContactTypes.school.get_object()
 >>> rt.show(clients.ClientContactsByType, obj)
 ================== ================ ================================ =========
  Organization       Contact person   Client                           Remarks